-For more than 15 years, Remedy Law Firm has helped in obtaining a highly professional and commercially oriented advice on issues relating to shipping and transportation in the widest range.
+For more than 15 years Remedy Law firm helps in obtaining a highly professional and commercially oriented advice on issues relating to shipping and transportation in the widest range.
 Remedy Law Firm deals mainly with claims handling, represents cases of its clients in common law courts, arbitrations and appeals courts on all aspects of civil, maritime and administrative law, scrutinizes documentation and its enforceability under Russian and international laws and gives legal opinions on different issues.

 We also offer advice on the interpretation of charter party clauses, bills of lading, insurance policies and other contracts.

 Mr. Andrey Suprunenko is a director of the firm.
-Mr. Andrey Kosmachevskiy is Head of Marine Practice.
+Mr. Andrey Kosmachevskiy is a lawyer.

-SHIP ARREST IN RUSSIA (QUESTIONS 10 TO 26)
+SHIP ARREST IN RUSSIA (Questions 10 to 26)

 By Alexander Mednikov

 JURINFLOT

 Alexander.Mednikov@jurinflot.ru

 www.jurinflot.ru

 PO Box 60 Moscow, 109147 Moscow, Russia

 Tel: (+7 495) 792-57-01

 Fax: (+7 495) 792-57-00